 The nature itself with lots of flora and fauna, glaciers, mountains view. friendly people with distinct cultures and ethnicity, monasteries, etc. are the key factor of the Everest base camp short trek.
 Aside from the beauty of the Himalayas, this area includes natural wonders heritage sites indexed by UNESCO.
 Rich in pine forests of rhododendron (Nepalese national flower) and an endangered species of birds and animals, this trek is truly unique and memorable.

-The Everest Base Camp short trek starts from the flight to Lukla airport from Kathmandu trek up to Phakding and to Namche Bazar where we will be greeted by many local Sherpa’s with their unique culture.
+The Everest Base Camp short trek starts from the flight to Lukla airport from Kathmandu.
+Trek up to Phakding and to Namche Bazar.
+Where we will be greeted by many local Sherpa’s with their unique culture.
 The chance to view the mountain vistas will take your breath away for some time.
 We then head towards Thyangboche Monastery.
 The monastery on a top ridge with a fantastic 360-degree landscape, definitely a captivating one and the panoramic view of Everest.

-Above the Himalaya brings you the short Trek to Everest Base Camp with unlimited fun, enjoyable memories and a remarkable trip.
+Above the Himalaya brings you the short Trek to Everest Base Camp with unlimited fun, enjoyable memories, and a remarkable trip.
 With the professional guides and porters, we ensure you the best trip of your life.

 Duration: 12 Days from Kathmandu to Kathmandu

 Best Travel Time: February to Mid June, September – Mid December are the best seasons.
 Dec & January are Winter and cold can be snow on the trail, July & August are rainy time, trekking can be done, but visibility can be reduced due to rain.